-OSU Extension, Pickaway County and Teays Valley School District have teamed up to plan and implement the district’s second annual after-school elementary-wide STEM Club.
+OSU Extension, Pickaway County and Teays Valley School District have teamed up to plan and implement the district’s third annual after-school elementary-wide STEM Club.
 This program takes place approximately eight times a month, twice a month in each of the four elementary buildings from 3:30-5:00 p.m.
 Participation is limited to 30-students per building, engaging both 4th and 5th graders.
 We are implementing a registration fee* this year which goes directly back to your students in quality programming and STEM take-home projects.
 (Please visit the calendar tab for club dates.)

 The goal of the program is to promote student engagement and interest in STEM (Science, Technology, Engineering, and Math) fields.
 Participants are engaging in hands-on STEM activities and career exploration with visiting professionals and educators from the community and The Ohio State University.
 The program also involves over a dozen high school mentor students that assist with club activities while themselves gaining both soft and technical skills, leadership, community service, and college/career exploration opportunities.

 The club focuses on STEM fields and building a 21st century skill set.
 It involves students in the learning process, stresses critical thinking and problem solving.
 The activities focus on collaboration, team building, communication, helping peers, and finding a passion for knowledge and making a difference in the world.